m00dawg/devdawg/README.md

 TODO
 ----

+Near-Term:

   * Find a heater element, test/tune PID
   * Finish Motor/Rotation Routine
   * Add a buzzer (for warnings and when dev steps finish)

+Future Work:

+  * Purpose built all in one controller board
+  * Better heating solution
+  * Fancy controller enclosure
+  * Fancy chemcial bath, rotary solution
+  * Somehow a means to automatically cool the water for BW?